Nate Lowe Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Rays pitching staff ranks 20th in the league.

-- The Rays' 3.53 team ERA ranks third across all MLB pitching staffs.
+- The Rays' 3.58 team ERA ranks third among all MLB pitching staffs.

-- The Rays surrender the 10th-fewest home runs in baseball (66 total, one per game).
+- The Rays surrender the ninth-fewest home runs in baseball (67 total, one per game).

-- The Rays are sending Bradley (4-2) to the mound for his eighth start of the season.
-He is 4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched.
+- The Rays will send McClanahan (9-1) out for his 14th start of the season as he aims for his 10th win.
+He is 9-1 with a 2.02 ERA and 87 strikeouts in 75 2/3 innings pitched.

-- In his most recent time out on Sunday against the Boston Red Sox, the righty threw five innings, giving up two earned runs while surrendering six hits.
+- In his last time out on Monday against the Boston Red Sox, the lefty went six innings, allowing one earned run while surrendering five hits.

-- In seven games this season, the 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings, while giving up a batting average of .248 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.